 Surfshark’s Camouflage Mode basically masks your internet traffic and prevents your ISP and anyone else from spying on you.
 Although this feature is advertised as a “mode”, there is no option available inside the app to toggle on or off.

 The IP masking feature of the Surfshark VPN is pretty self-explanatory.
 This feature masks your original IP address and basically allows you to spoof both your identity and geographical location.

 Aside from the features we’ve looked so far, there are two more features that Surfshark offers.
 But you will have to pay an extra $0.99/mo for these features.
 Let’s start with Hacklock.

 Hacklock is a security feature that scans the web to prevent possible damages and alerts you in case your email gets leaked.
 This feature sends you real-time alerts anytime your passwords or emails are breached.
-Hacklock is not bundled in regular Surfshark subscription plans and needs to be purchased as an add-on for $0.99/mo.
+Hacklock is not bundled in regular Surfshark subscription plans and needs to be purchased as an add-on for $0.99/month.

 BlindSearch is a feature that searches the web privately & efficiently with no ads or logs.
 This feature can provide you with unbiased and organic search results.
 In other words, BlindSearch basically allows you to browse the web n incognito mode without pesky advertisers manipulating your buying behavior.

 Both Hacklock and BlindSearch are part of the “privacy beyond VPN” offering of Surfshark and can be activated for $0.99/month in addition to the regular Surfshark subscription.